 The Class A Preferred Shares and the subordinated debentures of the Corporation are rated by independent rating agencies.
 These ratings confirm the Corporation's financial strength and its ability to respect its obligations to policyholders and creditors.
-Note that the ratings granted by the rating agencies are not recommendations to buy, sell or hold the Corporation's different securities.
+Note that the ratings granted by the rating agencies are not recommendations to buy, sell or hold the Corporation's various securities.
 The rating agencies can revise or withdraw the ratings granted to the Corporation at any time.
 The rating agencies act independently from the Corporation.

-The following table lists the ratings attributed to the Corporation and its parent company, iA Financial Corporation, as at December 31, 2021.
-S&P Global Ratings and A.M.
-Best ratings were all affirmed in 2021 with a stable outlook.
-For its part, DBRS Morningstar reviewed and upgraded its ratings for iA Financial Corporation and the Corporation with a stable outlook.
+The following table lists the ratings attributed to the Corporation and its parent company, iA Financial Corporation, as at December 31, 2022.
+S&P Global Ratings, DBRS Morningstar and A.M.
+Best ratings were all affirmed in 2022 with a stable outlook.

-Rating Agency Type of evaluation Rating
+Rating Agency Type of evaluation Ratings

 iA Financial Corporation Inc.

-Standard & Poor's Issuer Credit Rating А
+S&P Global Ratings Issuer Credit Rating А

+Limited Recourse Capital Notes BBB+

-Subordinated debentures A-
+Subordinated Debentures A-

-DBRS Morningstar Issuer Rating А
+OBRS Morningstar Issuer Rating А

+Limited Recourse Capital Notes BBB (high)

-Subordinated debentures A (low)
+Subordinated Debentures A (low)

-Inc dustrial Alliance Insurance and Financial Services Inc с.
+Inc dustrial Alliance Insurance and Financial Services Inc.

 S&P Global Ratings Issuer Credit Rating AA-

 Financial Strength Rating AA-

-Subordinated debentures A+
+Subordinated Debentures A+

-Preferred Shares - Canadian Scale P-1 (Low)
+Preferred Shares - Canadian scale P-1 (low)

-Preferred Shares - Global Scale А
+Preferred Shares - Global scale А

-DBRS Morningstar Financial Strength AA (low)
+OBRS Morningstar Financial Strength AA (low)

 Issuer Rating AA (low)

-Subordinated debentures A (high)
+Subordinated Debentures A (high)

 Preferred Shares Pfd-1 (low)

 A.M.
-Best Financial Strength A+ (Superior)
+Best Financial Strength A+ (Superior

-Issuer Credit Rating aa- (Superior)
+Issuer Credit Rating aa- (Superior

-Subordinated debentures a
+Subordinated Debentures a (Excellent)

-Preferred Shares a-
+Preferred Shares a- (Excellent)